Daviey52/reading-notes/301-reading/class-13.md

 • 500’s = These are the server error codes.
 They are all about invalid requests a client sent to a server

-Countinued
+.
 2. What is a status code 202?
  This code tells the client that the request was valid, bit its processing will finish sometime in the future

-3. What is a status code 308?
+3.What is a status code 308?
  This code tells the client to use another URL to access the resource and not the current URL anymore

-4. What code would you use if an update didn’t return data to a client?
+4.What code would you use if an update didn’t return data to a client?
 204

-5. What code would you use if a resource used to exist but no longer does?
+5.What code would you use if a resource used to exist but no longer does?
 410

-6. What is the ‘Forbidden’ status code?
+6.What is the ‘Forbidden’ status code?
 403

 Video